 \subsection{Entropy Coding and Variable Rate Coding}

-The entropy coding module encodes the input $x$ ($x=e_l^t$ for motion compression and $r_l^t$ for latent compression) into a bitstream.
-We adopt the popular learnt compression approach, which uses both hyperprior and context features to estimate the probability distribution for quantized $x$ \cite{balle2017end,balle2018variational}.
+The entropy coding module encodes the input $x$ ($x$ is the feature $r$ after the context detach module, $r=e_l^t$ for motion compression and $r=f_l^t$ for latent compression) into a bitstream.
+We adopt the popular feature compression approach, which uses both hyperprior and context features to estimate the probability distribution for quantized $x$ \cite{balle2017end,balle2018variational}.
 See more detail in the supplement.
 For motion compression, the context $x_c=\left[e_{u,l-1}^t, m_{l-1}^t\right]$.
 For latent compression, $x_c=\left[\check{f}_l^t,\bar{f}_l^t\right]$.
 We adopt the global-and-local quantization scheme proposed in DCVC-FM \cite{li2024neural}, which generates the quantization stepsizes from a given rate control parameter $\lambda$.
 This enables a variety of bit rates with only one compression model.